Kotlin/kotlindl-app-sample/README.md

 This repo demonstrates how to use KotlinDL for neural network inference on Android devices.
-It contains a simple Android app that uses KotlinDL to demonstrate inference of a bunch of pre-trained models for different computer vision tasks.
+It contains a simple Android app that uses KotlinDL to demonstrate the inference of a bunch of pre-trained models for different computer vision tasks.

 The list of demonstrated models includes:
 * MobileNetV1 and EfficientNetV4Lite for image classification
 * SSDMobileNetV1 and EfficientDetLite0 for object detection
 * MoveNet for human pose estimation
 * UltraFace320 for Face detection
-* Fan2d106Face for Face alignment
+* Fan2d106Face for Face Alignment

 This application is based on CameraX Android API and uses the latest KotlinDL version.
 The actual model inference is performed by the [Onnx Runtime](https://github.com/microsoft/onnxruntime).

-This example is a based on [ort_image_classification example](https://github.com/guoyu-wang/ort_image_classification_android)
+This example is based on [ort_image_classification example](https://github.com/guoyu-wang/ort_image_classification_android)